 Italian fluted in a German style.
 Formed with a deep globose shape.
 Rolled at the neck with a large, angular inward turn.
-Arm holes bordered by gussets which are formed with a flair with the edge bent back, not a full roll.
-The waist is flaired for a fauld.
+Arm holes bordered by gussets which are formed with a flare with the edge bent back, not a full roll.
+The waist is flared for a fauld.
 The center of the breastplate is fluted with a series of parallel vertical flutes terminated by a recessed band at the top and bottom.
 All of the flutes are accentuated by engraved lines.
-Marked below the center of the neck hole with a maker"s mark - possibly a crowned crossbow bolt.
+Marked below the center of the neck hole with a maker's mark - possibly a crowned crossbow bolt.
 Given the thickness this breastplate was most likely intended for infantry or light cavalry use with later holes for a lance rest.
 Two later internal patches.
 Fauld lames missing.
-Similar breastplates are preserved in the Museo Stibbert Florence (cat. no. 5) which is more complex and has roped rolls, Windsor castle and the Schweizerisches Landesmuseum, Zurich - which is very similar, displayed in the arms drill display with other early 16th c. infantry armour.
+Similar breastplates are preserved in the Museo Stibbert Florence (cat. no. 5) which is more complex and has roped rolls, Windsor castle Mendlesham church in Suffolk, England, the Cleveland Museum of Art (with roped rolls on the gussets, inv. num.
+1916.1640), Art Institute of Chicago (part of infantry armor dated 1510-15 inv.
+1982.2427b-f) and the Schweizerisches Landesmuseum, Zurich - which is very similar, displayed in the arms drill display with other early 16th c. infantry armour.

 Thickness: .050 in. at the side, mostly .070-.080 in the center.
 Gussets vary significantly - .040-.080 in.
 There does not seem to be a particular pattern to the variation.